grunwald/grunwald.github.io/README.md

-# Grunwald lab
+# Grünwald lab website

-Research on epidemiology, genomics and evolution of *Phytophthora* pathogens
+A simple, minimal, responsive theme built using Jekyll adapted from a jekyll theme by [bchetty](https://github.com/bchetty/jekyllBasic) and [rafalab](http://rafalab.github.io)

+You can see it here: http://grunwald.github.io.